-Meanwhile, if you're a BTEC student, look out for courses that name specific units you need to pass with specific grades.
+Meanwhile, if you're a Btec student wondering which unis accept your qualifications, look out for courses that name specific units you need to pass with specific grades.

 The Royal Veterinary College, for instance, looks for DDD overall for BTEC National Applied Sciences applicants, as well as distinctions in specific units (including genetics, physiology and biomedical science techniques).

 The majority of university courses look for at least Cs – or 4/5 under the new grading system – in GCSE English, maths and perhaps science.
 Some university courses go further and list specific subjects and grades they expect you to have.

 With AS-levels no longer counting towards your final A-level grade as they have in the past (in England, at least), universities may also look to your GCSE grades as a formal indicator of your academic ability.

 5. Universities may not accept retakes or resits